-4. Start by leaving them in the crate for 5-10 minutes at a time, then begin to work your way up to longer periods of time.
+- Start by leaving them in the crate for 5-10 minutes at a time, then work your way up to longer periods of time.

-6. Leave a towel or blanket in the crate, so they can get comfortable on a cool surface while you are gone.
-(This is especially important for long-haird dogs).
+- Leave a towel or blanket in the crate so they can get comfortable on a cool surface while you are gone.
+(This is especially important for dogs with long hair).